larifefonseca/larifefonseca/README.md

-##
+###
 <h1 align="center">Hi 👋,

 ## I'm Larissa Fernanda Espindola Fonseca :smile: </h1>
-<h5 align=""> </h5>

-<h6 align=""> I am a Software Quality Analysis and my dream is to see the world!
+### <h align=""> I am a Software Quality Analysis and my dream is to see the world!
 I hold a degree in Business Administration and my main goal in life is geographic freedom, and to achieve it, I recently did a QA Bootcamp at TripleTen, from which I graduated and i learned how to ensure software quality.
 The subjects covered in the course are efficient, broad and practical and completely focused on the day-to-day work routine of a QA.
-The following were addressed: <h/6>
+The following were addressed:

 :rocket:
-**- Test documentation**
-**- Requirements analysis**
-**- Test checklist**
-**- Test case**
+### - Test documentation
+### - Requirements analysis
+### - Test checklist
+### - Test case
-**- WEB interface tests and API Testing - (front and back-end)**
+### - WEB interface tests and API Testing - (front and back-end)

-💡 **Knowledge of: HTML structure, JSON format, REST, SQL database**
+### 💡 Knowledge of: HTML structure, JSON format, REST, SQL database

-**Tools: draw.io, Figma, Swagger, Jira, Postman** :rocket:
+### **Tools: draw.io, Figma, Swagger, Jira, Postman** :rocket:

-<h6 align=""> In parallel to manual testing, I am dedicating myself to learning automated testing.
+### <h align=""> In parallel to manual testing, I am dedicating myself to learning automated testing.
 Now I find myself in a career transition and I'm looking for an opportunity as a junior QA to start on this new journey. **I have a lot of experience with customer service as I have worked in this area for 12 years.
 I have advanced English and my strong point is definitely communication**.
 I know how to work in a team and I am very proactive.
 I am very excited and focused on learning, adding and applying my knowledge to the team that gives me this opportunity! .</h>

-- 💬 Ask me about **Software tests**
+#### - 💬 Ask me about **Software tests**

-- 📫 How to reach me **larissaespindola22@hotmail.com**
+#### - 📫 How to reach me **larissaespindola22@hotmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">